DA-ishandeep/Number_to_Words/README.md

 # Number to Words

 This is my attempt to convert number to words in python.
-It might not be the best approach but worth the try.
+It might not be the best approach but I tried.
 Appreciate the feedback.
 ```
 def number_to_words(n):